 Fortunately, there are many ways to beat this nasty skin problem – many of which are shop-bought solutions and natural remedies.

 Vitamin D deficiency is commonplace in the colder months due to one of the major free sources (the sun) being in small supply.
 Supplements can help to get you your recommended 5,000 international units on days when eczema flare-ups are bringing you down, and can also help in the longer term with low moods and stress.
-Studies have found that a vitamin D deficiency may also be the reason for an increased risk of developing eczema during pregnancy.

 Elsewhere, research has proven that people who suffer from skin conditions like eczema tend to have a lower level of vitamin D in their systems than those who don’t.
 Even lower vitamin D levels can result in much more severe conditions.